Excel VBA TRIM Function

-When we have more than one cell data we need to write different code.
+When we have more than one cell data, we need to write different codes.
 Follow the below steps to write code.

 Sub Trim_Example3() Dim MyRange As Range End Sub

-Step 2: Since range data type is an object we need to set the range first.
-So set the range as “selection”.
+Step 2: Since the range data type is an object, we need to set the range first.
+So set the range as “selection.”

 Sub Trim_Example3() Dim MyRange As Range Set MyRange = Selection End Sub